amchagas/open-source-toolkit/content/en/post/nessys_a_new_set_of_tools_for_the_automated_detection_of_nuclei_within_intact_tissues_and_dense_3d_cultures_plos_biology/index.md

 ---
-title: 'Nessys: A new set of tools for the automated detection of nuclei within intact tissues and dense 3D cultures'
+title: "Nessys: A new set of tools for the automated detection of nuclei within intact tissues and dense 3D cultures"
-date: '2019-09-26'
+date: "2019-09-26"
 authors: ['admin']
 tags:  ['Commentary', 'None', 'PLOS Biology']
-layout: 'post'
+layout: "post"
 ---
 Publishing date: 2019-09-26